 3. A licensed animal which has not been redeemed by its owner or custodian within three (3) days after notification of impoundment may be adopted upon application to the animal control center and payment of applicable adoption fees and license fees, or disposed of in a humane manner.
 Euthanasia fees and adoption fees shall be set from time to time by the city council by resolution.
 Copies of such resolution shall be kept on file and made available in the office of the city clerk-treasurer.

-4. Unless an owner cannot be located, neither the city, nor the animal control center, nor the animal control officer shall sell a live animal to a research facility for use in research, tests or experiments unless the owner requests in writing that his animal be sold for such purposes.
+4. Unless an owner cannot be located, neither the city, nor the animal control center, nor the animal control officer or designee shall sell a live animal to a research facility for use in research, tests or experiments unless the owner requests in writing that his animal be sold for such purposes.
 (2010 Code)

 4-3-16: DISPOSITION OF SICK OR INJURED ANIMALS:

-Any county sheriff or animal control officer who finds a sick or injured animal not upon the property of its owner or custodian, where the owner is either unknown or cannot be found after reasonable attempt to do so, may take the animal to the animal control center or veterinary hospital where treatment by a licensed veterinarian may be arranged.
-Upon determination by an animal control officer, county sheriff, or veterinarian that such affliction referred to in this section is untreatable, such animal may be disposed of by such animal control officer, county sheriff or veterinarian.
+Any animal control officer or designee who finds a sick or injured animal not upon the property of its owner or custodian, where the owner is either unknown or cannot be found after reasonable attempt to do so, may take the animal to the animal control center or veterinary hospital where treatment by a licensed veterinarian may be arranged.
+Upon determination by an animal control officer, designee, or veterinarian that such affliction referred to in this section is untreatable, such animal may be disposed of by such animal control officer, designee or veterinarian.
 The owner or custodian shall pay for any medical expenses incurred in accordance with this section.
 (2010 Code)

 4-3-17: REMOVAL OF ANIMAL CARCASSES: